NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Nearby Shops is an Open-Source food delivery, Grocery and Hyperlocal platform.
 You can install it on Digital Ocean and get your grocery, food delivery market up and running in just 5 $ per month.

-The installation guide and app customization guide is provided in the developer guide at http://developer.nearbyshops.org
+The installation guide and app customization guide is provided at http://developer.nearbyshops.org

 Website:  https://nearbyshops.org | Developers Guide: http://developer.nearbyshops.org